mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 WanderJest was a short-lived project I started at the beginning of 2020.
 I described it as "Bandsintown, but for comedy."

-I love live comedy, but I've missed countless opportunities to see comedians perform near me because I'm not on the right mailing list, not following the right social media account, or not checking Ticketmaster at the right time.
+I love comedy, but I've missed countless opportunities to see comedians perform near me because I'm not on the right mailing list, not following the right social media account, or not checking Ticketmaster at the right time.
 WanderJest was going to solve that by aggregating show listings from as many sources as possible.

 My plan was to earn money through affiliate deals with theaters, but nobody ever used my discount codes.
 Once COVID hit, I [shuttered the site](/retrospectives/2020/04/#putting-wanderjest-on-hold).